-We work as a passionate ally for out partners and community , identifying gaps in service delivery, supporting program assessments and bringing together the best literacy resources in the county.
+We work as a passionate ally for our partners and community , identifying gaps in service delivery, supporting program assessments and bringing together the best literacy resources in the county.
 We develop and mobilize the strengths of our partners.

 We recognize that true literacy comes from building learning skills of successive generations in families.
 We are fiercely committed to partners who work towards whole-family and long term outcomes over the lifespan of individuals.

 We know that increasing literacy levels means strengthening skills related to reading, numeracy, digital technology, workforce readiness, and health and financial acumen.
-We help our partners address essential these life skills in a collaborative, integrative fashion.
+We help our partners address these essential life skills in a collaborative, integrative fashion.

 We address the impact of institutional racism, poverty, and limited access to opportunity in our community.
 We value all people irrespective of race, ethnicity, gender, sexual orientation, age, language, disability, family background, income, or citizenship.
 We support programs and partners throughout Genesee County with a purposeful focus on vulnerable learners and areas of greatest need.